 How does the Rainscreen Siding Airflow and Ventilation Work?

-As shown below in the photo, air is allowed to circulate around the perimeter of every individual piece of wood siding.
+Air is allowed to circulate around the perimeter of every individual piece of the wood siding.
 Regardless of whether the air is moist or dry it stil circulates and flows evenly around the boards.
+The gap between boards is about 1/8" and is completely hidden from view.
+Most rainscreen systems keep the boards about 3/4" off the wall.

 Keeping the humidity levels consistent on both sides of the individual wood siding boards helps to keep them stable and prevents cupping or warping of the clap boards.
 It should also be noted that both hardwood and softwood will still expand or swell when the material is exposed to higher average humidity levels and that the boards will shrink when exposed to drier lower humidity levels.
 The movement can be addressed in the clip design and is precisely the reason that we designed our own patented rainscreen clip system.